muratk5n/thirdwave/en/README.md

 Sunak's PM-ship isn't significant because he will bring "South Asian culture" with him in to Number 10.
 He grew up in UK, he is culturally native...
-I saw one Brit commentator the other day he said about Sunak that "he is probably more English than I am".
+I saw one commentator the other day he said about Sunak that "he is probably more English than I am".

 ---